andrewliebchen/ecma-framer/README.md

 now
 ```

-Boom done.
+Boom.
+Done.
 Now will tell you via your terminal what your custom URL is.

 ## Questions?